algosup/2024-2025-project-3-quickest-path-team-5/README.md

 ## How to Use the Software 🛠️

 1. Github(required):
-   - Open you terminal and clone our project:
+   - Open your terminal and clone the project:
      - git clone https://github.com/algosup/2024-2025-project-3-quickest-path-team-5

 2. Follow the steps below to build and run the project (with Cmake):